IEvangelist/davidpine.net/content/blog/xunit-powered-by-roslyn.md

 ![Use Null](/img/2017/11/use-null.png)
 </a>

-I also ran into two variations of the <a href="https://xunit.github.io/xunit.analyzers/rules/xUnit2013" target="_blank"><strong>xUnit:2013</strong> warning</a> which states the following:
+I also ran into two variations of the {{< url-link "<strong>xUnit:2013</strong> warning" "https://xunit.github.io/xunit.analyzers/rules/xUnit2013" >}} which states the following:

-> <p/> Do not use equality check to check for collection size
+> Do not use equality check to check for collection size

 In one scenario I had some unit test code similar to `Assert.Equal(0, values.Count);`, the analyzer instead suggested `Assert.Empty(values);`.
 This was my intent anyways, so of course I was happy to accept the recommended change.